raspberrypilearning/sound-meter/en/step_3.md

 --- /task ---

-THe value `150` is a little more than half the maximum sound level the micro:bit can sense, so that should be a good level to start with.
+The value `150` is a little more than half the maximum sound level the micro:bit can sense, so that should be a good level to start with.

 --- collapse ---